 If you get a PCR test from a private company and you test positive for COVID-19, the lab has to report this to the HSE.
 This means that your close contacts can be contacted by contact tracing.

 Antigen testing is quicker but less reliable than PCR testing.
 This type of test does not have to be done in a lab.
-Antigen testing is not recognised by the HSE at this time.

 If your antigen test is positive

 If you get an antigen test from a private company and you test positive for COVID-19, the lab will not report this to the HSE.
 This means that your close contacts will not be informed and could spread COVID-19 to others.